 Even on compressed calendars, buyers ask to see panel directories when policy allows.
 They ask whether spare capacity is reserved for future tenants in shared parks.
 They ask door size, leveler type, and apron depth in numbers, not in adjectives.

-Listing teams that answer with documents attached after the walk move faster than teams that promise follow up without dates.
-Note which answers arrived on site and which require email so your internal advance or pass decision is not delayed by vague maybe language.
+Note which answers arrived on site and which require email so your internal advance-or-pass decision is not delayed by vague "maybe" language.

 End the walk with advance, pass, or one written clarification request.
-If you advance, sequence document asks so listing teams are not flooded the night before a holiday weekend.
+If you advance, sequence document asks so the seller's side is not flooded the night before a holiday weekend.
 If you pass, say so internally the same day so brokers can reposition the asset without guessing.